devProMaleek/devProMaleek/README.md

 ![GitHub watchers](https://img.shields.io/github/watchers/devProMaleek/devProMaleek?style=social)

-Abdulmalik is an Aspiring Full Stack Web developer and an Enthusiastic Data Scientist.
+Abdulmalik is an Aspiring Full Stack Web developer.
 I spend most of my time coding outstanding projects, building accurate models and delivering quality works.

 ### About Me😎

 - 😊 I see myself as a curious and self-directed individual.
 - 👨‍🎓 I'm just a student who love to code.
 - ✔ Fun fact: I love to play online games and exercise.
-- 💻 I participated in HNG internship 2021, and i opted out at stage 7.
-- 🔌 Tinkering with electronics.
 - 📖 I'm passionate about Reading
 - LEARNING ALL THE THINGS!
 No, but seriously, I love learning😀
 - 👨‍💻 I work at Chethsoft Limited.
 - 👨‍💻 I work with Mira Payments as a Frontend Intern.
-- I am presently learning laravel.
+- 👨‍💻 I work with CRUD Software as a Laravel Intern.

 ### What I am focusing on👨‍💻
-I am currently improving my skills on React and Figma.
-Afterward, I'm looking forward to learning Redux, PHP, GraphQL and solidify my basic on Laravel.
+I am currently improving my skills on Redux Toolkit and Laravel.
+Afterward, I'm looking forward to learning AWS and Cloud Computing.
 I am also looking for internship placement so i can challenge myself and gain more experience.

 ### Connect with me 🔗: